-Inability of the Smartcard Embedded Software to respond to an attack
+- Inability of the TOE to detect an attack, - Inability of the Smartcard Embedded Software to respond to an attack.

 A specific additional security functionality for DES encryption and decryption must be provided by the TOE according to an additional security policy defined in the Security Target.